L'Hermite's expedition: Expedition

-L'Hermite's squadron sailed from Lorient on 31 October, avoiding contact with the British blockading squadron and heading for the West African coast.
-Although the news had not yet reached Brittany, Villeneuve's fleet had already been destroyed at the Battle of Trafalgar ten days earlier and L'Hermite's role as a diversion to the main campaign was no longer required.
-Cruising in the Gulf of Guinea during November and December, L'Hermite succeeded in capturing and burning a number of small merchant vessels and slave ships.
-The intended reinforcements never appeared however — in the aftermath of Trafalgar Napoleon diverted resources to the Atlantic campaign of 1806, a major raiding operation to the Caribbean and South Atlantic launched in December 1805.
-Among the vessels detailed for this operation was Jérôme Bonaparte's ship Vétéran, which cruised as part of the squadron under Vice-Admiral Jean-Baptiste Willaumez.
+L'Hermite's squadron sailed from Lorient on 31 October, avoiding contact with the British squadron blockading the port and heading for the West African coast.
+Although the news had not yet reached Brittany, Villeneuve's fleet had already been annihilated at the Battle of Trafalgar ten days earlier and L'Hermite's role as a diversion to the main campaign was no longer required.
+Cruising in the Gulf of Guinea during November and December, l'Hermite succeeded in capturing and burning a number of British merchantmen and slave ships.
+However, the intended reinforcements for l'Hermite squadron never appeared, as after Trafalgar Napoleon diverted naval resources to the Atlantic campaign of 1806, a major raiding operation to the Caribbean and South Atlantic launched in December 1805.
+Among the vessels assigned to this operation was Jérôme Bonaparte's ship Vétéran, which cruised as part of the squadron under Vice-Admiral Jean-Baptiste Phillibert Willaumez.